-The short term plan at the Galaxy project estimates that in steady state annual production will be approximately 17,000 ounces of gold.
+The short term plan at the Galaxy project estimates that in steady state annual production will be approximately 17,000 ounces of gold, with production expected to commence in Q4 2016.

-Work has already commenced on an expansion plan to take annual production up to 60,000 ounces of gold over nine years with the expansion commencing in year three after commencement of the short term plan.
-It is currently envisaged that the Company will commence a desk stop study, the results of which will be used to support a pre-feasibility study to be completed within two years.
+Work has already commenced on an expansion plan to take annual production up to 60,000 ounces of gold in the long term with the expansion commencing in year three after commencement of the short term plan.
+It is currently envisaged that the Company will commence a desk top study, the results of which will be used to support a pre-feasibility study to be completed within two years.